 Supply and Demand

 You can examine this phenomenon from a practical perspective: Investors who prefer to always own some OTM call options may have had some winning trades over the years.
 However, that success came about only when the market moved substantially higher over a short time, and the investors were ready for it.

-Most of the time OTM options expire worthless (option is less than the market value).
-Overall, owning inexpensive, far OTM call options proved to be a losing proposition.
-Thus it is not strategic for most investors to own far OTM call options.
+Most of the time, OTM options expire worthless (when they are less than the market value).
+Overall, owning inexpensive, far OTM call options proves to be a losing proposition.
+Thus, it is not strategic for most investors to own far OTM call options.

 Owners of far OTM put options saw their options expire worthless far more often than call owners did.
 But occasionally, the market fell so quickly that the price of those OTM options soared, and they soared for two reasons.

 First, the market falls, making the puts more valuable.
-Second, (and in October 1987 this proved to be far more important), option prices increased because frightened investors were anxious to own put options to protect the assets in their portfolios—so much so that they did not care or understand how to price options.
+Second (and in October 1987 this proved to be far more important), option prices increase because frightened investors were anxious to own put options to protect the assets in their portfolios—so much so that they did not care or understand how to price options.
 Those investors paid egregious prices for those options.

 Remember that put sellers understood the risk and demanded huge premiums for buyers being foolish enough to sell those options.
 Investors who felt the need to buy puts at any price were the underlying cause of the volatility skew at the time.

 A Changing Mindset